 A pasta machine will save you lots of work if you happen to have one.

-If you are going to use an electric machine, take care to flour the pasta so that it doesn’t stick and as soon as the pasta feeds through the machine carefully lead it out with your hand so that it doesn’t stick to the machine and fold up on itself.
-Also, be sure to work on an even surface.
-If the surface is uneven your pasta won’t be even.
+If you are going to use an electric machine, take care to flour the pasta so that it doesn’t stick.
+As soon as the pasta feeds through the machine, carefully lead it out with your hand so that it doesn’t stick to the machine and fold up on itself.
+Also be sure to work on an even surface.
+If the surface is uneven, your pasta won’t be even, either.

 I have used the sauce in this recipe with spaghetti and meatballs as well as in macaroni dishes that I bake.
 It’s even good on pizza!!
 I hope that you take this recipe and run with it in all kinds of creative dishes!!
 Happy Cooking!!

 - 1 yellow or vidalia onion cut into 1/8-inch dice

 - 10 ounces ground venison or pork sausage